lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 ```

 Notice that there are no STP violations and the lag is no worse than before.
 The STAA of 10ms seems reasonable given that the observed latencies are reliably around 5ms.
-The lag is no worse than before `Count` is reliably sending messages, and hence `PrintLag` never has to actually assume the input is absent.
+The lag is no worse than before because `Count` is reliably sending messages, and hence `PrintLag` never has to actually assume the input is absent.

 In fact, for this program, we could set the STAA to a very large time.
 For example:

 ```
   reaction(in) {=
     ...
-  =} STP(1 day) {=
+  =} STAA(100 days) {=
     ...
   =}
 ```